 Firebase Cloud Messaging (FCM) is a free cross-platform messaging solution that lets you deliver push messages to your client apps.
 Using FCM you can send push notifications to individual devices, to groups of devices, or to devices subscribed to specific “topics”.

 This article will outline your options for managing multiple devices per user.

-To target individual devices, or groups of devices, you need to store their registration tokens – unique IDs that are generated by the FCM SDK for each app instance.
+Whether you’re targeting individual devices or groups of devices, you need to store their registration tokens – unique IDs that are generated by the FCM SDK for each app instance.

 You also need to delete the device’s token when the user logs out.

 The simplest strategy is to only store one token per user in your database.
 Whenever you obtain a device’s registration token, send it to your server and store it.
 When the user logs out, delete the token.
-When a notification fails because it was targeted to an invalid token, FCM will respond with an error message and you can safely delete it from your database.
+When a notification fails because it was targeted to a token that has become invalid, FCM will respond with an error message and you can safely delete it from your database.

 However, this won’t work very well if you have users with multiple devices; only one device will receive each push message.